ballerina-platform/ballerina-dev-website/learn/getting-started/building-a-data-service-in-ballerina.md

 ## Exposing the Database via an HTTP RESTful API

 After you have defined the methods necessary to manipulate the database, expose these selectively via an HTTP RESTful API.
-For this, first need to import the Ballerina [`HTTP` module](https://lib.ballerina.io/ballerina/http/latest).
+For this, you first need to import the Ballerina [`HTTP` module](https://lib.ballerina.io/ballerina/http/latest).

 ```ballerina
 import ballerina/http;
 ```

 ### Creating a Service
-Afterwards, you can create a service as follows.
+Afterwards, you can create a service as shown below.
 This creates an `/employees` endpoint on port `8080` which can be accessed via a browser by visiting `http://locahost:8080/employees` after executing the command `bal run`.

 ```ballerina